AnonSegreto/hitomi_remote/README.md

 > [YOUR DIRECTORY] is location of file downloaded.

 2. Setup reverse proxy and HTTPS using NGINX.
-(Other service also available but I only test on NGINX)
+(Other service also available but I only tested on NGINX)

 ```conf
 http {